5733d9e2be6485d52ffa08870cabdee0/sandbox/SOURCES.md

 #### SlackSource Configuration Parameters

-* `channel` - The Slack channel name to read messages from.
+* `slack_channel` - The Slack channel name to read messages from.
-* `token` - The Slack [bot token](https://api.slack.com/authentication/token-types#bot) needed to connect to the instance and access the channel.
+* `slack_token` - The Slack [bot token](https://api.slack.com/authentication/token-types#bot) needed to connect to the instance and access the channel.

 #### Example of creating SlackSource
 Can be found at [SourceProcessorDemo](dev/SourceProcessorDemo.md).